Oedipus and the Sphinx: Reception

 The painting was an immediate success at the Salon.
 E. de Sault wrote in the Temps of Moreau's "devotion to the old masters, and the knowledge and application of sound principles and traditions.
 The painter of Oedipus, obscure and unknown yesterday, and who will be famous tomorrow".
-It rescued what was otherwise seen as a mediocre show.
-One critic commented, "Mr. Gustave Moreau is the hero of this Exhibition and the grumblers proclaim that if the Salon of 1864 is retrieved from discredit, it is thanks to Oedipus and the Sphinx".
+It rescued what was otherwise seen as a mediocre show, with one critic commenting, "Mr. Gustave Moreau is the hero of this Exhibition and the grumblers proclaim that if the Salon of 1864 is retrieved from discredit, it is thanks to Oedipus and the Sphinx".